 One of the biggest disadvantages of freelancing is that you never know exactly what you’re going to be doing next and it is totally based on constant uncertainty things such as extra workload, poor income, and short deadlines that can lead you to depression.
 If you can handle this problem by being an expert at time management so it will be not a big disadvantage of freelance work for you.

-Last Words For Pros and Cons of Freelancing
+Last Words: Advantages and Disadvantages of Freelancing

 There are both advantages and disadvantages associated with being a freelancer.
 Some of the advantages of freelancing include having a flexible schedule, being your own boss, and being able to choose your own clients.
-Some of the disadvantages of freelancing include unstable income, difficulty finding work, and having to manage your own taxes.
+Some of the disadvantages of freelancing include unstable income, difficulty finding work and having to manage your own taxes.
 The benefits of freelancing are more than the disadvantages of freelancing and all the disadvantages can be avoided if you work smartly and accurately.
 Ultimately, whether or not freelancing is a good choice for you depends on your own individual circumstances.